Learn what Treatment Plans are and how to use them.

-Treatment plans are a means of documenting our customers' progress to date and the functional outcomes that they will achieve with further treatment.
-This information enables ICBC claims representatives to make fair, consistent, and evidence-informed benefit decisions and enables treatment continuity and access.
+Treatment Plans are a means of documenting our customers' recovery progress to date and the functional outcomes that they will achieve with further treatment.
+This information enables ICBC claim representatives to make timely and informed benefit decisions.

 - The functional progress made to date and the functional or return-to-work goals that will be achieved through additional treatments.